Kimiblock/moeOS.config/readme.md

 - moeOS Plymouth splash theme.
 - Default `sbctl` Secure Boot configuation.
+- Printing that just works with IPP Everywhere and AirPrint printers.
+Wired and wireless printers are supported.
+Older printer drivers are included, if there is any open source driver for it.
 - Example configuraions which can't be generated.
 (Located in `/usr/share/moeOS-Docs/Reference Configs`)
 - Firefox configuration, no annoyance.
 - OS branding replacement.